SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 You squeeze someone's arm between your knees and pull.
 This hurts…a lot.

-Stamina: 14
+Stamina: 16
-Damage: (Your Control)d12
+Damage: As Basic Attack + (Your Control)d8
 Speed: Variable
 Special: Control 5

 Tags: Submission

 Effects:
-On use and every 5 IC you maintain this Submission your opponent takes the listed damage as if it was a speed 3 attack and their control is reduced by 1.
+On use and every 5 IC you maintain this Submission your opponent takes the listed damage (not including speed \* db) and their control is reduced by 1.
 Your opponent also loses access to the targeted arm, any object held with it is dropped, and their seal speed reduction is halved.

 ### **Knee Bar**

 You squeeze someone's arm between your knees and pull.
 This hurts…a lot.

-Stamina: 14
+Stamina: 16
-Damage: (Your Control)d20
+Damage: As Basic Attack + (Your Control)d8
 Speed: Variable
 Special: Control 5

 Tags: Submission

 Effects:
-On use and every 10 IC you maintain this Submission your opponent takes the listed damage as if it was a speed 3 attack and their control is reduced by 3.
+On use and every 10 IC you maintain this Submission your opponent takes the listed damage (not including speed * db) and their control is reduced by 3.
 Your opponent also loses access to the targeted leg.

 ### **Escape Grapple**

 Being held in place by one person and then punched into submission by all their friends is a pretty exceptionally undignified way for a ninja to go down.
 Accordingly, ninja are usually taught the basics of how to writhe their way out of all manner of holds.

-Stamina: \+ X
+Stamina: \+ X/2
-Speed: \+ X/2, Delay \+X
+Speed: \+ X/3, Delay \+X/3

 Effects:
 This is added on to a Break Clinch or Escape Pin.
-You gain a \+X to the roll and increase the actions stamina and speed by this technique.
-You may use it retroactively after failing a Break Clinch or Escape Pin roll but the Stamina is increased to \+ 2\*X.
+X has a max of the X on your Break Clinch or Escape Pin action.
+You gain a +X to the roll and increase the actions stamina and speed by this technique.
+You may use it retroactively after failing a Break Clinch or Escape Pin roll but the Stamina is increased to \+ 2 \* X.

 ## **Grapple D-rank**